lawrence-matsuoka/hexfml/README.md

 ![Completed local game](docs/goal1.png)

 Several types of menus, some sounds effects, textures, and lots of refinement later...
 I think I have a "complete" game where people can now play this locally and it seems to work pretty well.
 I've got music and sound sliders that persist, a pause menu, and the gameplay which has been functional for a while.
 I'm very happy with how it has turned out so far.
 But I do have a feeling that getting into the networking and making this game online compatible will be the most challenging part.

+## Online

+Now it's time for what I anticipated to be the most challenging part, which seems daunting since everything leading up to this point was a struggle.
+I want to implement Peer-to-Peer capabilities where players will either be able to host/join games with people using their IP address.
+This will use SFML's sockets from their networking library, and I am thankful that I have played around with sockets and networking before so this is at least not completely new to me.

 ## Build